jouniverse/panoptes/README.md

 Each layer lists source and license in the app (detail panel **SRC:** line and layer registry).
 Nuclear and missile models use public scaling laws (Glasstone & Dolan; great-circle ballistics).
 Verify upstream terms before redistributing raw data.

+[Argus Panoptes](https://en.wikipedia.org/wiki/Argus_Panoptes), a figure from Greek mythology, is a many-eyed giant, known for his perpetual vigilance.

 ## Future improvements

 - **Global weather layer** (Geospatial): current conditions, forecasts, and extreme-weather highlights as a toggleable layer — complementary to existing METAR/SIGMET on military airports